bbenz/JavaforBeginners/methods/methodexampledescriptions.md

 ## Example 3 - calling methods with arguments and parameters

-### passing variables
+### passing and managing variables

 * Java is always pass by value
 * Because of this, values cannot be passed directly
-* Getters and setters (encapsulation): The public and private access modifiers.
+* Getters and setters (encapsulation) use public and private access modifiers
-* private public getters and setters are used for access control.
+* private getters and setters are used for access control.

-### Stacks, heaps, objects and variables:

 * Local variables are created inside methods
 * Instance variables are created in classes but outside of methods.

-* Java has 2 areas of memory that developers need to know: Stacks and Heaps.
+### Stacks, heaps, objects and variables:

+* Java handles memory in two ways, via the stack and the heap
+* A JVM stack stores local variables and manages invocation and management of methods
+* The stack is never manipulated directly
+* A JVM heap is shared among all applications and threads running on a single JVM
+* All objects, classes, and related instance variables are stored in the heap
+* Java uses space in the heap for stack management, but does not allow direct control over stack allocation
+* Objects in the stack are never explicitly deallocated.
+* Garbage collection is used to deallocate idle objects in the stack
 * Local variables are created in stacks (and also but rarely referred to as stack variables)
 * Local variables like primitives and object references are created on Stack memory.
 * Objects are created on Heap memory.